e-caste/reti-quiz/README.md

 Do you want to update the .txt file with the latest version from Google Docs?
 (Press Enter to skip) [y/N] y Do you want to change the number of questions for this quiz?
 (Default is 28) [y/N] y What number of questions would you like?
-Enter a number: 3 Quiz 138
+Enter a number: 3 You can press 'S' or 's' instead of giving an answer to skip a question.

+Quiz 138
 Un protocollo
    A) E’ un insieme di regole semantiche e sintattiche per consentire la comunicazione tra due entità di pari livello